Meet Dr. Ann Spangler

 With an array of therapies available to treat her patients, breast cancer radiation oncologist Ann Spangler, M.D., is an expert at assessing which options will best help her patients beat their disease.

-For example, she offers whole-breast external beam radiation, the most common form of radiation for breast cancer patients, using a linear accelerator.
+For example, she offers whole-breast external beam radiation, the most common form of radiation for breast cancer patients.
 When appropriate, she can provide partial-breast irradiation with the Cyberknife, a noninvasive robotic radiosurgery system.

 Beyond providing her technical expertise, Dr. Spangler also listens to her patients and gets to know them as individuals.